NCAR/ccpp-framework/doc/briefing.md

   ground first.
 An anticipated complication is the "fast physics" called directly from the FV3 dynamical core as a separate group.
 - **CAM-SIMA**: not yet reconnected; pending the constituents overhaul decision and CAM-SIMA developer availability.
+Note that `--legacy-auto-clone-constituents` is the no-decision-needed bridge that lets capgen-ng accept CAM-SIMA atmospheric_physics metadata as-is — ~16 of the ~20 schemes that touch constituents rely on the auto-clone path today.

 ---